nanotheorygroup/kaldo/examples/silicon_bulk_ShengBTE_QE/README.md

     4. The dispersion is calculated along the path specified.

-    5. The conductivity is calculated as long as the "disp" argument is not provided on the command line.
+    5. The conductivity is calculated as long as the "harmonic" argument is not provided on the command line.

 - 2_plot_dispersions.py
   Using our handy in house plot_dispersion function, this script compares data